 A keen sportsman during his time at Shiplake, playing for the First XV Rugby team and First VIII crew, Professor Burghes stayed to watch a First XI match and the Festival of Sport tournaments on Saturday.
 It was a pleasure to host Arthur and Susan, and we hope to see them again soon.

-We are excited to introduce you to our speakers for The Shiplake College Wellbeing Day on Saturday 31 January...
+We are excited to introduce you to our panellists for the AI Business Lunch on Thursday 12 March...
 More...